 Upgrade to the GT models and you will find 18in alloys, front foglights, adaptive suspension and parking sensors, while inside there is cruise control, heated front seats and a Nappa leather upholstery, while the range-topping R-Line models get adaptive headlights and numerous R-Line detailings.
 The Black Edition of the GT and R-Line trims simply add more black trim, details and interior touches and include a sunroof.

 There wasn't a lot wrong with the Passat CC before these mid-life tweaks, but it now has an identity of its own and is arguably the most desirable model in VW's range.

 It still looks like nothing else in its class, and is hard to position directly next to a main rival.
-For these reasons, even four years after it first launched, it feels like an antidote to the usual formulaic approach the four-door saloon market, VW's own Passat included.
+For these reasons, even eight years after it first launched, it feels like an antidote to the usual formulaic approach the four-door saloon market, VW's own Passat included.

 However, 2017 will see a new generation of the CC join the market, with this generation leaning heavily on the design cues of the Sport Coupé GTE concept, rather than the Passat's.